CharlesMangwa/react-native-simple-kit/README.md

 ## Tests

-Tests have been splitted into several tools & steps.
+Tests have been split into several tools & steps.
 Basically, with RNSK you'll deal with:

 * **ESLint**, which makes sure that you keep the same patterns throughout the app
 * **Flow**, which enables static type checking in your JavaScript code